erick805/rickylau-dev/content/blog/react-hooks/index.md

 ## Managing Local State:

+<h4 align="center">What is state in React?</h4>
+In simple terms, state is simply an object which contains all your key-value pairs which determines how your components render & behave.

+State allows your component to be dynamic and interactive.

+In order to access and manage state in a class you have to initialize `this.state` as an object within your `constructor()` and name your local state as a key and set its initial value as the key's value.

+Furthermore, it is recommended to call `setState()` every time you want to modify state correctly.

 <h4 align="center">What is a class in React?</h4>

 Class components come from ES6 classes and were the default method for managing local state, it also allowed for side effects to occur through lifecycle methods.